DevOps-2024-group-p/maxitwit/report/report.md

 # Process Perspective

 Why: ExpressJS, Prisma, Postgres

-TODO: section on decision-making (milestone decisions) (a why under each choice !)
-TODO add description on Grafana and Prometheus component (from express to db)
-TODO: add description of how postgres connection works (from express to db)
-TODO: how AI was used in this project
+## Monitoring

-We use Prmetheus to generate metrics for our monitoring and Grafana to visualize them.
+Inside the application droplets, prometheus has a volume storing it's state, such that the cd pipeline would not reset monitoring.
+We use Prometheus to generate metrics for our monitoring and Grafana to visualize them.
 We made this decision because with this setup we can easily make relevant and informative [dashboards](http://144.126.246.214:3002/public-dashboards/2c37eba9cf8c494c83490b90f89e116f?orgId=1) representing the state of our system.

+## Database Migration
 During the semester we had the task to migrate from SQLite to a database of our choice.
 We chose Postgres to supplement our studies in Introdutcion to Database Systems course that we are having paralelly.

 ## Branching strategy